GRITS: A Spillage-Aware Guided Diffusion Policy for Robot Food Scooping Tasks: EXPERIMENTS

 \subsection{Experiment Setup}

 In the real-world setup, we use a 7-DoF Franka Emika Panda robot with a spoon attachment and two fixed Orbbec Femto Bolt RGB-D cameras, as shown in Fig.~\ref{fig:real_world_setup}.
 One container is fixed, and the other is randomly placed within a 35 $\times$ 30 cm workspace.
 The robot controller operates at 10 Hz.
-To train the scooping policy, we collect expert demonstrations via a record-and-replay procedure~\cite{tai2023scone}: a human kinesthetically guides the robot to record end-effector trajectories, which are then replayed to capture corresponding sensory data.
-The collected dataset includes six food categories: brown rice, soybeans, mung beans, chocolate balls, dried jujube, and lemon.
-For each category, three quantity levels and five bowl configurations are used, except for lemon, which has only one quantity level.
+To train the scooping policy, we collect expert demonstrations via record-and-replay procedure~\cite{tai2023scone}: a human kinesthetically guides the robot to record end-effector trajectories, which are then replayed to capture corresponding sensory data.
+The collected dataset includes six food categories: brown rice, soybeans, mung beans, chocolate balls, dried jujube, and orange.
+For each category, three quantity levels and five bowl configurations are used, except for orange, which has only one quantity level.
 A total of 80 demonstrations are collected.
-For evaluation, we prepare ten additional food categories, including sphere-like items and others with diverse shapes and properties.
-Each category is tested at two quantity levels with five trials each.
+For evaluation, we include ten additional food categories spanning sphere-like items and diverse shapes, each tested at two quantity levels with five trials per level.
 Fig.~\ref{fig:food_category} shows all the food categories and corresponding quantities.